-One of cortisol’s function is triggering the release of insulin to get glucose into cells for the energy to deal with short-term stress.
+Cortisol is the primary stress hormone.
+One of cortisol’s functions is triggering the release of insulin to get glucose into cells for the energy to deal with short-term stress.
 If you are chased by a tiger, your cells need glucose for energy to fight or flee.
 Once the crisis ends, the glucose is burned off, and your system gradually returns to normal.

 The problem comes when your body responds to all stresses in the same way.
 This causes your body to keep releasing cortisol.
 And because cortisol prompts the release of insulin, that hormone stays elevated, too.
 Plus, unlike physical stress causing you to “run for your life,” psychological stress does not burn off any glucose.

 The result is a setpoint-elevating trifecta of constantly elevated cortisol, high levels of insulin, and a surge of glucose circulating in your bloodstream.
 All of these affect setpoint weight and can lead to diabesity.

 Heal hormones and defend against diabesity with high-quality foods